(Washington, D.C.) – Today, Congressman Sires released the following statement regarding his meeting with Venezuelan First Lady Fabiana Rosales:

-(Washington, D.C.) – Congressman Sires issued the following statement regarding the state of the economy and future national infrastructure legislation:
+(Washington, D.C.) – Today, Congressman Albio Sires (D-NJ) issued the following statement regarding the state of the economy and future national infrastructure legislation:

 Last week in Washington, I attended hearings on all three committees that I serve – Budget, Foreign Affairs, and Transportation – as well as served my first Subcommittee on the Western Hemisphere hearing as the Chairman.
 The House of Representatives also passed legislation addressing the President’s national emergency declaration, gun control, and the future of STEM education.

 (Washington, D.C.) – Congressman Albio Sires (D-NJ) released the following statement after the House of Representatives passed two commonsense bills that would expand the national background check system:

 (Washington, D.C.) – Representative Albio Sires (D-NJ) and Representative Garret Graves (R-LA), Co-Chair of the Congressional Peace Corps Caucus, reintroduced H.R.
 1411, the Respect for Peace Corps Volunteers Act.
 They are joined by former Peace Corps volunteers, Rep. John Garamendi (D-CA), and Rep. Joseph Kennedy III (D-MA), as original cosponsors.